 - Support you through the IMC process (e.g. provide guidance on what information to include and review your form before you submit it).

-The University Reporting IMCs page details the usual IMC process and what you need to do.
+As above, please read the University Reporting IMCs page which details the IMC process and what you need to do.
 We recommend reading the ‘What is an IMC’ document, as above if you have any queries regarding your circumstances and/or how to do an IMC, please speak with the SU Advice and Support Centre.

 The form can be found on the page above and here.